NuRisk: A Visual Question Answering Dataset for Agent-Level Risk Assessment in Autonomous Driving: Methodology

-\textbf{Stage 2: BEV Image Generation.} We prepare dataset-specific maps and visualization components, then generate BEV images.
+\textbf{Stage 2: BEV Image Generation.} We adopt \acrfull{bev} representations to isolate spatio-temporal risk reasoning from perception uncertainty.
+RGB inputs introduce confounding factors such as occlusion and lighting variations, making it difficult to determine whether failures stem from perception limitations or deficiencies in the reasoning ability we aim to evaluate.
+We prepare dataset-specific maps and visualization components, then generate BEV images.
 For nuScenes scenarios, we utilize the map extension API to extract lane boundaries, crosswalks, and road surface information.
 For Waymo Open datasets, we parse map features from TFRecord files, including lane geometries and traffic infrastructure elements.
 For CommonRoad, we employ Lanelet2 visualization libraries to render road networks and lane structures.
 This stage ensures consistent BEV representation across all three data sources while preserving dataset-specific road topology and infrastructure details.
 For each timestep, the pipeline renders a BEV image focused on a 30-meter radius around the ego vehicle, visualizing all dynamic agents with distinct shapes and colors.
 Our BEV visualizations, as shown in Figure~\ref{fig:framework}, match standard autonomous driving BEV representations, enabling seamless integration with real-world BEV generation algorithms.

 \textbf{Stage 3: Ground Truth Annotation.} We compute physics-based risk annotations for each agent in each BEV image.
-To ensure temporal consistency, all data sources are downsampled to a uniform 2Hz frequency since NuScenes is the only dataset with a 2Hz frequency.
+To ensure temporal consistency in the unified dataset, all scenarios are resampled to a uniform 2Hz frequency, following nuScenes’ sampling rate, which is the lowest among the constituent datasets.
 The pipeline transforms object coordinates into an ego-centric frame, calculates weighted risk scores based on longitudinal and lateral DTC and TTC, and stores the temporally aligned BEV images and risk annotations together in the final dataset $D_{unified}$.